 - Got groups in a Fortune 100 company to start communicating and collaborating for the first time

-- Increased sales revenue by 25% in 90 days on teams in the bottom half of an organization
+- Increased sales revenue by 25% in 90 days on sales teams in the bottom half of an organization

 - Enable a large acquisition by a billion dollar company to surpass expectations of what was possible, and create a much smoother transition than anticipated